GACJ/callingitround/content/docs/conducting/3_transposing_coursing_orders/index.md

 [^1]:
 	If transpose isn't a familiar word to you, here's a definition: transpose means to change things around.
 It can have a more technical meaning if you're using it in mathematics, but that's the general meaning.
 Changing bells from the order 243 to 234 is a transposition.

+[^2]:
+	Unfortunately, in a small number of cases, the pattern does break.
+Either through differences in conventions or just mistakes, there are published compositions that use the same calling position to mean transposing different bells to "normal" (as defined above).
+This is most apparent with the definition of Middle in triples compositions, but can be seen elsewhere as well.
+It's not very common, but it does warrant a warning.